sally358/dpfe/README.md

 but the probability that i can be bothered to do that is around 0.0000001%

 added sally features:
-* strategy breakdown by hand types
+* strategy breakdown by hand types (it is calculated on the fly lmao no rusty solver updates needed)
 * drill exporter (i'll probably make it better one day for more customization and less ugly ui)

 ongoing updates: